backup4hk/backup4hk/scripts/twitter/README.md

         lihkg_forum,
         ```

-4. Run script.
-You MUST have a `-s` argument that indicates where you want to save the Twitter backed up posts and media.
+4. Run script. you MUST have a `-s` argument that indicates where you want to save the Twitter backed up posts and media.

     * Example: run `python3 twitter_scraper.py -s "C:/users/hk/desktop/twitter_backup"`